 Case study: The impact of research on call to action design

-A Scandinavian chain of workout facilities wanted to increase memberships.
+A few years ago, a Scandinavian chain of workout facilities wanted to increase memberships.
 They set up a PPC campaign to encourage potential customers to sign up.
 That process required clicking a button with a call to action.

 In the control, the call to action text read “Get your membership,” while a variation read, “Find your gym & get membership.”
 The basis for the test was consumer research: The location of the gym, they learned, was a critical factor in decision-making.